agibsonsw/AndyJS/README.md

 If you only require one of these completions files then you can still install both and just delete the other file.
 (Be aware, though, that it may be re-installed on a future update.)
+However, if you are not using jQuery, then you do not need to delete the completions file, as it will just be ignored.